¸ŁŔűĽ§

 Eight scientists at the Department of Physics, Chemistry and Biology got 3 to 4 million kronor each by the Swedish Research Council.

-Fruit flies contribute to research.
+Fruit flies.
 Photographer: Magnus Johansson

 The Swedish Research Council awards researchers in Natural and Engineering sciences 1,1 billion SEK between 2020 and 2024.
 One of the projects at LiU is about better analysis of data when humans interact with computers, another is about electronic components similar to our skin.